kkrutkowski/ihsnpeaks/README.md

 # ihsnpeaks
-A minimalistic high-performance implementation of multiharmonic Rayleigh's Z-test
+A minimalistic plain C implementation of high-performance multi-harmonic Rayleigh's Z-test, designed as a replacement for [FNPEAKS and MPEAKS](http://helas.astro.uni.wroc.pl/deliverables.php?active=fnpeaks)